JakesMD/Yaydio/README.md

 ### Play / pause
 Inserting a keycard into the **Yaydio!** will automatically start the playback.

-Press the left knob to pause or resume the playback.
+Press either knob to pause or resume the playback.

 Remove the keycard to stop the playback.